appsflare/pro-ideas/README.md

-# Simple Todo List
+# Simple Ideas Dashboard

-The Meteor Tutorial app.

-Use it to share a single todo list with your friends.
-The list updates on everyone's screen in real time, and you can make tasks private if you don't want others to see them.
+Use it to share collect ideas from your friends, employees, students etc.

+ The list updates on everyone's screen in real time.
-Learn how to build this app by following the [Meteor Tutorial](http://www.meteor.com/install).

-Read more about building apps with Meteor in the [Meteor Guide](http://guide.meteor.com).

 ![screenshot](screenshot.png)